gonyyi/alog/docs/README.md

   func main() {
     // When creating, if nil is given for io.Writer,
-    // io.Discard will be used.
+    // alog.Discard will be used. (same as io.Discard)
     al := alog.New(os.Stderr)

     // Level + Optional Tag + Write(Optional Message)